3. Is ESG A Good Investment?

 Investing with your values in mind is natural – intuitively, people don’t want to use their money to support people or businesses that cause harm.
 But financial security is important too.
 So when people think of investing with environmental, social, and governance (ESG) factors in mind, they are right to ask: is ESG a good investment?

 The short answer is yes.
-The COVID-19 pandemic gave us all a window into why.
-COVID was a health crisis, but we watched it hurt the financial markets too.
+ESG is an investment industry shorthand for sustainability – the kind of business practices that help a company survive and thrive regardless of the challenges they face.
+The COVID-19 pandemic gave us all a window into why sustainability matters.
+COVID was a health crisis, but it was also a huge disruptor for businesses of all kinds.
 Interestingly, companies that showed a commitment to sustainability were among the leading performers in the depths of the crisis.

 Let’s be clear: ESG investing is not a fad that means going green at all costs.
-Instead, it is an established, measured, reasonable investment strategy focused on long-term investment results.
+Instead, it is an established, measured, reasonable investment strategy that pursues long-term investment results by focusing on companies that prioritize long-term sustainability.

 Investing with ESG principles in mind is often called sustainable investing, in part because it’s meant to focus on sustainable approaches to working with people and planet.
 But it turns out that company performance also becomes more sustainable when ESG is in play.